adizhavo/databinding/README.md

 #### Binding components

-These components bind to a data branch and get notified if the data changes in the system.
+Components bind to a data branch and get notified if the data changes in the system.
-Implement the ```BindingComponent<T>``` interface by the specifying the data type which it will bind to.
+Implement ```BindingComponent<T>``` interface by the specifying the data type which it will bind to.

 ```C#
 public class SampleBindingComponent : BindingComponent<bool>